JeffreyBenjaminBrown/readHsAsGhciCmd/README.md

 # What is it?

 GHCI offers a :cmd directive that lets you evaluate the contents of a file.
 It cannot process multi-line expressions unless they are bracketed by (on separate lines) ":{" and ":}".
+Adding those brackets by hand is boring, and it confuses the indentation routines in at least some (maybe all?) editors.

-This code lets you pass ordinary Haskell-formatted single- and multi-line expressions, without those surrounding brackets, to `:cmd`.
+readHsAsGhciCmd lets you pass ordinary Haskell-formatted single- and multi-line expressions, without those surrounding brackets, to `:cmd`.
 Use it on a file like this `:cmd ReadHsAsGhciCmd.main "folder/filename.hs"`.

 If you plan on using it a lot, you could make a macro:
 ```